Header image redox: atoms fighting over electrons in reactions.

 Example 2- Potassium permanganate

 Potassium permanganate is a dark purple solid which when it dissolves in a dilute sulfuric acid solution forms a strong oxidising agent.
-The Permanganate ion has the formula MnO4-.
+The permanganate ion has the formula MnO4-.
 When the permanganate ion is reduced it forms the almost colourless Mn2+(aq) ion.
-In the permanganate ion (MnO4-) the metal manganese has an oxidation state of +7, so when it is reduced to form the Mn2+(aq) it will gain 5 electrons.
+In the permanganate ion (MnO4-) the metal manganese has an oxidation state of +7, so when it is reduced to form Mn2+(aq) it gains 5 electrons.

 Solid potassium permanganate is a shiny dull purple coloured solid.